-All child protection documents will be retained in a 'Child Protection' file, separate from the child's main file.
-This will be locked away and only accessible to the Head Teacher and Designated Safeguarding Lead.
+All child protection documents will be retained in a 'Child Protection' file, separate from the child's main file on an electronic piece of software 'My Concern'.
+This will be only accessible to the Head Teacher, Designated Safeguarding Lead and The Deputy Designated Safeguarding Leads.
 These records will be copied and transferred to any school or setting the child moves to, clearly marked 'Child Protection, Confidential, for the attention of the Designated Senior Person with Responsibility for Child Protection'.
 The School will retain all original copies of child protection files until the child's 25th birthday.